ismail-gits/ci-cd-pipeline-with-java-jenkins-aws-ec2/README.md

-# Java Maven CI/CD Pipeline
+# CI/CD Pipeline With Java, Jenkins and AWS EC2

 This repository contains scripts and configurations for setting up a Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Java Maven application.
 The pipeline is designed to automate the build, test, and deployment processes using Jenkins, Docker, and AWS EC2.